aalhadd7/Alhaddad-s-MEGR2157-portfolio/docs/assignments/A04/index.md

 # Motor Mount Design

 The goal of this assignment was to design a motor mount for a 24 V brushed DC gear motor while considering both bending stress and deflection.
 The mount was designed using PLA with a safety factor of 3 and a maximum allowable deflection of 0.30 mm.
 I first completed the beam calculations for the motor attachment feature and wall attachment feature, then used those results to create the final SolidWorks model.
-The final design was also used to create the required multiview engineering drawing for MEGR 2157.
+The final design was also used to create the required multiview engineering drawing for the MEGR 2157 section.

 ## Question 1 - Feature 1: Motor Attachment